DV

 Quick verdict

-AMD (Advanced Micro Devices, Inc.) and AMDY (YieldMax AMD Option Income Strategy ETF) are both dividend ETFs, but they take different approaches.
+AMD (Advanced Micro Devices, Inc.) is a stock, while AMDY (YieldMax AMD Option Income Strategy ETF) is an ETF — they take fundamentally different approaches.

 Deep dive